Unity-Technologies/usd-unity-sdk/README.md

 ![USD linear](Images/USD_linear.png)

-In Unity 2019, the USD importer also supports importing unlimited weights per vertex, however this must be enabled in the project settings under Edit > Project Settings > Quality:
+In Unity 2019, the USD importer supports importing unlimited weights per vertex.
+However, to see the effect of more than 4 weights per vertex, this must be enabled in the project settings under Edit > Project Settings > Quality:

 ![USD unlimited_weights](Images/USD_unlimited_weights.png)